The local information of difference equations: Vanishing cycles and singularities of difference equations

-In this section we define two different flavors of a functor and we show some properties that suggest it is a good analogue for the functor of vanishing cycles in the case of $D$-modules.
+In this section we define vanishing cycles and we show some properties that suggest it is a good analogue for the functor of vanishing cycles in the case of $D$-modules.
 As always, we will fix an orbit $p+\Z\subset \A^1$.
+We start by recalling Definition~\ref{def:vanishingCycles}.

 \begin{definition} We define the \textbf{functor of (left) vanishing cycles} $\Phi^l_{p+\Z}:\Hol(\ddA)\to \Mod(\C[[\pi]])$ by

 Which can be made into a functor in the obvious way. \end{definition}

 Throughout this section we may abbreviate $\Phi= \Phi^l_{p+\Z}$.